HishamLadha/Canadian-Internship-Salaries/README.md

 - View internship salaries across different companies in Canada
 - Submit anonymous salary reports
-- Coming soon: Search and filter by location

 > Hosted on a custom production VPS instance configured with load balancing, autobuilds, github actions and more!